Become A Dealer Get an Estimate 877-929-7665

 HOW MUCH IS THE SMALLEST FIBERGLASS POOL?

-• Permits and variances.
-Ask if the installer will handle the necessary permits and variances and whether they are included in the basic installation costs.
+• Permits and variances: Ask your installer if they will handle the necessary permits and variances, and whether or not they are part of your basic installation costs.

-• Fencing.
-Some jurisdictions require fencing around your pool for safety and insurance compliance.
-The average pool fence installation cost is $15 to $30 per linear foot.
-The pool installer will likely know the local requirements and may or may not install fencing.
+• Fencing: Some jurisdictions require fencing around your pool for safety and insurance compliance.
+The average pool fence installation cost can range from $15 to $30 per linear foot.

-• Electrical work.
-Electricity is essential for operating your filtering system, and you may also need it for lights, jetting, or other decorative touches.
-Clarifying what electrical is included in your pool installation will help you better plan for this part of the process.
+• Electrical work: Electricity is essential for operating your pool equipment and filter system, and you may also need it for pool lights or other decorative touches.
+Clarifying what electrical and wiring work is part of your pool installation will help you better plan for this part of the process.

-• Equipment.
-Your installation will likely come with some equipment.
+• Equipment: Your installation will likely come with some equipment.
 Of course, you should ask your dealer and check your estimate to verify.
 Generally, your equipment will include the filtration system, skimmer and jets, a vacuum head and pole, vacuum hose, skim net, wall brush, thermometer, and chemical test strips.
-Your installation may have additional options, such as a pool heater, automatic vacuum system, and salt generator.
+Your installer may have additional options available, such as a pool heater, automatic vacuum system, or salt generator.

-• Backfill.
-Backfill refers to placing material around the exterior of the pool shell after setting it into the excavated site.
-This material supports the pool structure, helps it maintain its shape, and ensures stability.
-Proper backfilling is crucial for the durability and longevity of the pool.
-Most likely, your installation includes some type of backfill.
-If it’s not a line item on your estimate, ask the dealer if it’s included.
+• Backfill: Backfill refers to placing material around the exterior of the pool shell after setting it into the excavated site.
+The backfill material supports the pool structure, helps it maintain its shape, and ensures stability.
+Proper backfilling is crucial for the durability and longevity of your pool.
+Your installation most likely includes some type of backfill, but ask your dealer if it’s not a line item on your estimate.

-• Restoration.
-Some pool installs are more complex than others based on space, access, and even the materials needing removal.
-Pool installation can bring a combination of trucks, jackhammers, and other heavy equipment to your backyard.
-When it’s all done and your pool is ready, landscaping or hardscaping work may be needed to ensure the surrounding environment does your beautiful new pool justice.
+• Restoration: Even with plunge pools and smaller fiberglass pools, some installations are more complex than others based on the site, access, or the materials needing removal.
+Pool installations can bring a combination of trucks, jackhammers, and other heavy equipment to and from your backyard.
+When it’s all done and your pool is ready, landscaping or hardscaping work may be necessary to ensure the surrounding environment does your beautiful new pool justice.
 Ask the dealer what your installation includes.

 LEARN MORE: HOW MUCH DOES A 12X24 INGROUND POOL COST?